The following are the Maryland veterans’ benefits programs for education, employment, healthcare and housing for 2018 and 2019.

-In addition to federal programs such as the GI Bill, there are veterans benefits programs provided by the states.
-The following are the Maryland veterans’ benefits programs for education in 2018.
+In addition to federal programs such as the GI Bill, there are veterans’ education benefits programs provided by the state of Maryland.

 Veterans of the Afghanistan and Iraq Conflicts (VAIC) Scholarship Program